Boyton, Wiltshire: Owners

 Hugh Giffard of Boyton (d.1246) was Constable of the Tower of London and guardian of the young Edward, son of Henry III.
 Hugh had two prominent sons: Walter (c.1225–1279) was Lord Chancellor England and Archbishop of York, and Godfrey (c.1235–1302) was Chancellor of the Exchequer, Lord Chancellor and Bishop of Worcester.

 The Lambert family became landowners when a London alderman and grocer of that name bought the manor in 1572.
 His grandson, Thomas (1585–1638) inherited extensive landholdings in Norfolk, where the family originated, and in Wiltshire; he was briefly MP for Hindon.
 Thomas rebuilt Boyton manor house around 1618.

 Edmund Lambert (c.1666–1734) sat in Parliament for Hindon and Salisbury.
 Lucy, a daughter of a later Edmund Lambert, married John Benett MP (1773–1852) of Pythouse.
 Their daughter, also Lucy, inherited Pythouse and Boyton, and married Rev. Arthur Fane, younger son of General Sir Henry Fane.
 Arthur (1809–1872) was later a zealous vicar of Warminster and is buried at Boyton.
 Their son Edmund Fane (1837–1900) was a diplomat, posted to various countries and knighted in 1899.

 From 1876 to 1882, the house was let to Prince Leopold, Duke of Albany, the youngest son of Queen Victoria.
 When he married, he moved his establishment to Claremont, a house in Surrey, but he is commemorated locally in the name of the Prince Leopold Inn in the neighbouring village of Upton Lovell.

 In 1935 Boyton Manor was bought by Sidney Herbert, a Conservative MP.
 He was created a Baronet, of Boyton, in 1936 but died only three years later.

 In the 1950s, the house was bought by Henry Pelham-Clinton-Hope, 9th Duke of Newcastle, and became the family seat, his house at Clumber Park, Nottinghamshire, having been demolished in 1938 and its estate sold in 1946.
 The house and some of the estate were sold to Barbara, Countess de Brye after the Duke's 1959 divorce from his second wife, Diana, Duchess of Newcastle; Diana continued to live nearby at Cortington Manor until her death in 1997.
 The Countess (who was separated from her husband) also owned Hanzell Vineyards in California, and on her death in 1991 the properties were inherited by her son Alexander, then aged 17.

-Local government
+Governance

-Local government services are provided by Wiltshire Council, based in Trowbridge some fifteen miles to the north.
+Local government services are provided by Wiltshire Council, based in Trowbridge, some 15 miles to the north.
 Boyton (with Corton) has its own elected parish council of five members.

 The village is represented in Parliament by the MP for South West Wiltshire, Andrew Murrison, and its representative in Wiltshire Council is Christopher Newbury.

 Amenities

 There is no school in the parish; the nearest primary school is at Codford.
 A National School was built in 1874 and closed in 1932.

-There is a pub at Corton; The Dove Inn.
+There is a pub at Corton: The Dove Inn.